-Explosions hit Kabul as Taliban make diplomatic push to India
+Taliban blame Pakistan after explosions in Kabul, amid outreach to India

 - list 4 of 4‘Cousins at war’: Pakistan-Afghan ties strained after cross-border attacks

 “An explosion was heard in Kabul city,” he posted on social media platform X in Pashto.
 “But don’t worry, it’s all good and well.
 The accident is under investigation, and no injuries have been reported yet.
-So far there is no report of any harm done.”
+So far, there is no report of any harm done.”

+But on Friday, the Afghan Ministry of Defence blamed Pakistan for the Kabul and Paktika blasts, without sharing any details.

-The incident came amid worsening relations between Afghanistan and its western neighbour Pakistan, which has accused the Taliban government – in power since August 2021 – of providing safe havens to armed groups, particularly the Tehreek-e-Taliban Pakistan (TTP), which Islamabad blames for a surge in attacks on its security forces.
+The incident came amid plummeting relations between Afghanistan and Pakistan, which has accused the Taliban government – in power since August 2021 – of providing a haven to armed groups, particularly the Pakistan Taliban, known by its acronym TTP, which Islamabad blames for a surge in attacks on its security forces.

-The explosions also coincided with the arrival of the Taliban administration’s foreign minister, Amir Khan Muttaqi, in India for a six-day visit, the first such trip since the Taliban’s return to power.
+The explosions also coincided with the arrival on Thursday of the Taliban administration’s foreign minister, Amir Khan Muttaqi, in India for a six-day visit, the first such trip since the Taliban’s return to power.

 Following the Kabul explosions, speculation swirled on social media that Pakistan was behind the attack, allegedly targeting senior TTP leaders, including its chief, Noor Wali Mehsud.

-However, the Taliban have not levelled any accusations yet.
-Pakistani security officials, speaking on condition of anonymity as they were not authorised to talk to the media, neither confirmed nor denied involvement in the Kabul explosions.
-“We have seen the media reports and statements from Afghan officials about explosions in Kabul.
-However, we have no further details on this,” one official told Al Jazeera.
+Afghan officials have since said Mehsud is safe.

+Asked at a news conference on Friday if the Pakistani military had attacked Afghanistan to assassinate TTP leaders, the country’s army spokesman Ahmad Sharif did not either confirm or deny the accusation.

+“Afghanistan is being used as a base of operations against Pakistan, and there is proof and evidence of that,” Sharif said.
+“The necessary measures that should be taken to protect the lives and property of the people of Pakistan will be taken and will continue to be taken.”

-Pakistan’s Ministry of Foreign Affairs also did not respond to Al Jazeera’s queries.
+Pakistan’s Ministry of Foreign Affairs did not respond to Al Jazeera’s queries about the explosion.

-While neither the Taliban nor the TTP has commented on Mehsud and whether he is safe, Mujahid’s comments suggest that no one was killed in the explosions.

 Once seen as heavily backed by Pakistan, the Afghan Taliban have been trying to recalibrate their foreign policy, engaging regional powers such as India, their former adversary, in a bid to secure eventual diplomatic recognition.